jeremyandrews/Argus-app/memory-bank/progress.md

   - Batch operations with proper error handling to prevent partial updates

 ## Recently Completed

+- ✅ **Fixed Additional Swift 6 Compatibility Issues in NewsDetailView** (Completed):
+  - Resolved remaining Swift 6 compatibility problems in NewsDetailView.swift:
+    - Fixed PersistentModel Sendable violations by restructuring the `loadSimilarArticle` method
+    - Solved type conversion issues between ArticleModel and NotificationData
+    - Fixed non-optional binding errors for pub_date property
+    - Broke down complex SwiftUI views to help compiler type-checking
+  - Implemented several specific fixes:
+    - Restructured asynchronous code to keep SwiftData operations within a single MainActor context
+    - Added getArticleUrl implementation to ArticleModel for compatibility with NotificationData
+    - Created getTextContentForField method that works with ArticleModel
+    - Updated ShareSelectionView to accept ArticleModel instead of NotificationData
+    - Fixed optional binding issues by accessing non-optional properties directly
+  - Key improvements:
+    - Fixed all compilation errors in Swift 6 mode
+    - Made code more resilient to future Swift compiler changes
+    - Reduced risk of subtle concurrency bugs with better actor isolation
+    - Improved codebase consistency by continuing the migration from NotificationData to ArticleModel
+    - Documented best practices for handling PersistentModel in concurrent contexts
+  - The app now successfully builds without errors in Swift 6 language mode

+- ✅ **Fixed Swift 6 Equatable Conformance Issues** (Completed):
+  - Resolved compilation issues with SwiftData models and Equatable conformance:
+    - Fixed `"Type 'ArticleModel' does not conform to protocol 'Equatable'"` errors
+    - Addressed `"Invalid redeclaration of '=='"` errors in model classes
+    - Solved compiler errors related to NotificationData and PersistentModel protocol
+  - Implemented a comprehensive solution approach:
+    - Kept in-class Equatable implementation in SwiftData model classes (the correct pattern)
+    - Removed obsolete code comments about moved Equatable implementations
+    - Updated ArgusApp.swift to use ArticleModel instead of NotificationData in all FetchDescriptor instances
+    - Fixed property name references in predicates to match ArticleModel (e.g., date → addedDate)
+  - Key learnings about SwiftData and Swift 6:
+    - The SwiftData `@Model` macro in Swift 6 generates partial Equatable machinery
+    - Explicit Equatable implementations in model classes must follow a consistent pattern
+    - Duplicate implementations across files can cause conflicts with macro-generated code
+    - NotificationData (legacy class) should be avoided in SwiftData contexts
+  - This fix allows the project to compile successfully and advances the migration path toward fully transitioning from NotificationData to ArticleModel

 - ✅ **Fixed Swift Closure Capture Semantics and Section Viewing Issues** (Completed):
   - Fixed section viewing problems where content was falling back to raw text: